In the United States, the laws of court-martial are set forth in the Uniform Code of Military Justice.

 Summary Court-Martial - The least serious court-martial that consists of one commissioned officer.
 These proceedings can result in no sentence in excess of one month's confinement or forfeiture of two-thirds of one month's pay.

 The convening officer in any case appoints other officers or enlisted personnel under his command to sit on the court, determine the verdict, and decide upon punishment when necessary.

-Some crimes worthy of court-martial are robbery, murder, drug abuse, absence without official leave, sodomy, perjury, rape, assault, forgery, disrespect to a superior officer.
+Some crimes worthy of court-martial are robbery, murder, drug abuse, absence without official leave, sodomy, perjury, rape, assault, forgery, and disrespect to a superior officer.